 - Plan your logistics: Make sure to plan your logistics, including flights, permits, visas, and accommodations, well in advance.
 Consider booking a trek with a reputable trekking company, which can take care of logistics and provide a guide and porter to help you along the way.

-How difficult is 15 Days Ama Dablam and Everest Base Camp Trek?
+How difficult is the trekking trail of Ama Dablam and Everest Base Camp?
 Can I do it?